Friesenberg

-Friesenberg was a quarter in the district 3 of Zürich.
+Friesenberg ([ˈfriːzn̩bɛrɡ]) is a district at the foot of the Uetliberg in the city of Zurich in Switzerland.
+The district is part of the formerly independent municipality of Wiedikon, which was incorporated in 1893 and now forms urban district 3.

 Geography

 Situated at the southern slope of the Uetliberg mountain, Friesenberg was formerly a part of Wiedikon municipality, which was incorporated into Zürich in 1893.

 Demographics

-The quarter has a population of 10,360 distributed on an area of 5.15 km².
+The quarter has a population of 10,360 distributed on an area of 5.15 km2.

 Jewish cemeteries

 On 5 July 1865 the Jewish community, which at that time numbered 30 members, mentioned the acquisition of a field for applying a cemetery.
 On 31 May 1866 the Unterer Friesenberg cemetery was inaugurated on occasion of the first funeral of a Jewish woman in Zürich.
 In 1892 a cemetery hall was built, and after several expansions, a large second site was bought in 1916.
 Since the installation of the second cemetery in 1952, fewer and fewer burials were done at the very first Jewish cemetery in Zürich since the 14th century.
-Notable interments include Felix Salten (1860-1945), Joseph Schmidt (1904-1942) and Otto Klemperer (1885-1973).
+Notable interments include Felix Salten (1860–1945), Joseph Schmidt (1904–1942) and Otto Klemperer (1885–1973).
 Oberer Friesenberg cemetery, the second cemetery of the Israelitische Cultusgemeinde Zürich (ICZ), was inaugurated in 1952 and extended in 1988.
 At the cemetery grounds there is a large cemetery hall with rooms for ablution.
 A memorial stone (limestone cube) by Susi Guggenheim Weil recalls the victims of in the Nazi era.
-Notable interments include Kurt Hirschfeld (1902-1964), Mascha Kaléko (1907-1975), Erwin Leiser (1923-1996), Jenny Splatter Schaner (1907-1996), Margarete Susman (1872-1966), Lydia Woog (1913-2003), and Sigi Feigel (1921-2004), the former ICZ president.
+Notable interments include Kurt Hirschfeld (1902–1964), Mascha Kaléko (1907–1975), Erwin Leiser (1923–1996), Jenny Splatter Schaner (1907–1996), Margarete Susman (1872–1966), Lydia Woog (1913–2003), and Sigi Feigel (1921–2004), the former ICZ president.